Royal-lobster/blockchair-langchain/input.md

 **Possible options:**

 -   `?erc_20=true` shows information about ERC-20 token transfers in this transaction
--   `?effects=true` shows state changes for the transaction
+-   `?effects=true` shows state changes for the transaction (balance changes for ETH and ERC-20 tokens.
+VERY USEFUL!
+If batched transaction, this will show all tokens transferend to whom and how much)
 -   `?trace_mempool=true` — this option tries to retrieve a list of internall calls for mempool transactions.
 In conjunction with `&erc_20=true` it also shows the list of ERC-20 transfers.
 This is an experimental feature.
 Please note that internal transfers may get invalidated when transaction gets confirmed.
 -   `?assets_in_usd=true` — adds `value_usd_now` to all `layer_2.erc_20` items yielding the current (not at the moment of the transaction!)
 USD value of tokens (`null` if the price is unknown)
 -   `?events=true` — this option costs `1` additional request point to use.
 When enabled, it adds an array of event logs to the output.
 Every log contains `topics`, `data`, `contract`, `log_index`, and `decoded_event`.
 Depending on how much our API knows about the event signature, there are 3 detalization levels for `decoded_event` (example transaction with all 3: `https://api.blockchair.com/ethereum/dashboards/transaction/0x7d52cf58fe78403e8816dae6e900baff92b35760b4ed81cecd2590eafcde3dad?events=true`):